Lover (album): Themes and lyrics

-Production and musical styles
+Production and music

 Swift started recording Lover in November 2018, soon after she completed the Reputation Stadium Tour.
 She wanted to incorporate eclectic styles to accompany the diverse lyrical themes, which was made possible by her new contract with Republic Records granting her more artistic freedom than before.
-Swift recorded much of Lover with Jack Antonoff, who had produced 1989 and Reputation; other producers are Joel Little, Frank Dukes, and Louis Bell, all of whom were first-time collaborators of Swift.
+Swift recorded and produced much of Lover with Jack Antonoff, who had produced 1989 and Reputation; other producers are Joel Little, Frank Dukes, and Louis Bell, all of whom were first-time collaborators of Swift.
 The producers of respective tracks are credited as their co-writers alongside Swift, except for songs Swift wholly wrote; "Lover", "Cornelia Street", and "Daylight".
-Hip-hop producer Sounwave is credited as co-writer and co-producer of "London Boy", singer Brendon Urie is credited as co-writer of "Me!", and musician St. Vincent, who is credited as Annie Clark, is co-writer of "Cruel Summer".
+The hip-hop producer Sounwave co-wrote and co-produced "London Boy", the singer Brendon Urie co-wrote "Me!", and the musician St. Vincent (credited as Annie Clark) co-wrote "Cruel Summer".

 While recording, Swift revisited musical styles with which she had earlier experimented.
 While she associated Reputation's musical style, devoid of acoustic instruments, with imagery of "nighttime cityscape ... old warehouse buildings that had been deserted and factory spaces", she conceptualized Lover as "a barn wood floor and some ripped curtains flowing in the breeze, and fields of flowers"; the songs on Lover use many acoustic instruments.
 Swift recorded her vocals as though she were performing live, stating much of the album is nearly whole takes.
-In publications' reviews, music critics categorized Lover as primarily a pop album with a 1980s-influenced sound combining pop rock and electropop.
+In publications' reviews, music critics categorized Lover as primarily a pop album with a 1980s-influenced sound combining synth-pop, dream pop, electropop, and pop rock.
+Will Hodgkinson of The Times considered it both a pop and country album.
 Compared to the dark, hip hop tones of its predecessor, Lover's musical styles are brighter, more lighthearted, and atmospheric.
 The tracks are of varying tempo, and are built on straightforward song structures with piano melodies, rock arrangements, and standard chord progressions; a few experiment with styles and song structures that were new to Swift.